 I’ve had triumphs and failures.
 What I’m learning is the process is long, and takes resilience.
 The 66-day research from the UK was spot on: Some habits are easier than others.
 I start every day with lemon water, and that appears to have stuck; I cut out sugar from my coffee and eat plain oatmeal.
 I’m virtually gluten-free, except when fresh bread magically appears.
 Then I’m a goner.

 Yoga makes me happy and is humbling.
-I can’t do a headstand, and I’m certainly not going to be able to do one in a month (halfway through my 66 day challenge), but maybe next year.
-As my instructor said ‘ yoga is a lifelong practice.
+I can’t do a headstand, and I’m certainly not going to be able to do one in a month (halfway through my 66 day challenge).
+This time next year, I might be able to do one.
+As my instructor said to me ‘ yoga is a lifelong practice.

-To be truthful, I haven’t embraced stillness the way I need to.
-If I’m honest, I’m afraid because I believe I’m going to fail.
-How often do we avoid change, or going after our dreams, because we don’t think we can do it?
+To be truthful, I haven’t embraced stillness with a sense of urgency.
+I’m afraid of meditation because I believe I’m going to fail.
+How often do we avoid change, or going after our big dreams, because we don’t think we can do it?
 Watch for my blog next week: I’m going to a Zen Buddhist temple as the next step in the right direction.

 Researching habits makes you discover people living healthy, clean lives.
 There are hundreds of blogs out there for inspiration, with great recipes and inspiring stories.
 People are cut from the same cloth ‘ it is our habits define us.
 What is the difference between the pack-a-day smoker and the marathoner?
 One reaches for a lighter, the other for running shoes.

-So, chocolate.
-One of my friends took Lily and I out for her birthday to a chocolate-inspired restaurant.
+So, the chocolate moment.
+One of my best friends took Lily and I out for Lily’s 5th birthday to a chocolate-inspired restaurant.
 Yes, we live in a world where there are chocolate inspired restaurants.
 There were vats of hot chocolate churning by the cash, and chocolate handprints on the walls.
-My daughter’s three-tiers had chocolate milk, s’mores scones, Nutella sandwiches and a pot du chocolat with fruit for dipping.
+My daughter’s three-tiered presentation had chocolate milk, s’mores scones, Nutella sandwiches and a pot du chocolat with fruit for dipping.

 I ordered a kale salad.